Key Precept: The priestly dynasty of Melchizedek that ends with the last Adam started with the first.

 “Adoni-zedek [clearly referencing the same individual as Melchi-zedek, where Adoni / my Lord is an acceptable alternate title to] king of Jerusalem, the same was Shem, went out with his men to meet Abram and his people, with bread and wine, and they remained together in the valley of Melech [King].
 And Adonizedek blessed Abram, and Abram gave him a tenth from all that he had brought from the spoil of his enemies, for Adonizedek was a priest before God.”
 (Jasher 16:11-12)

 Shem can also be recognized as Melchizedek by his priestly designation as “the father of all the children of Eber / Hebrews.
-Since the same verse continues to state “even to him (Shem) were children born,” clearly “father” in this context references not the generative but the religious function.
+Since the same verse continues to state “even to him (Shem) were children born,” clearly “father” in the context of the Children of Eber references not the generative but the religious function.

 As the head of the one righteous nation formed at the splitting of united humanity into many nations at the Tower of Babel, Eber’s resume certainly fits the bill as Shem’s heir.
 As one of the ancient fathers born before the countdown in lifespans, (H)Eber was still alive into Jacob / Israel’s lifetime.
 He could have provided leadership to Isaac and Jacob prior to Abraham’s assumption of the role.
 It is interesting to speculate, however, that perhaps Eber is not further mentioned in Abraham’s territory because he, like Paul, was ministering to scattered believers / Hebrews all around the world.
-More on this in the post For God So Loved The World.
+More on this later.

 The flags indicating Abraham, Isaac, Jacob, and Joseph were in the order of the religious fathers who showed the way to God is that they are recorded to have walked in the way of God.
 The original “Walk the walk, don’t just talk the talk.”